A new Monte Carlo Generator for BSM physics in $B\to K^* \ell^+ \ell^-$ decays with an application to lepton non-universality in angular distributions: Signatures of BSM Physics in and improved sensitivity via multi-dimensional likelihood fits

 Figure \ref{fig:c9_obs} shows how the observables $S_5$ and $A_\text{FB}$ are modified when a BSM contribution ($\delta C_9$) to $C_9$ is present.
 We assume that $\delta C_9=-0.87$, which corresponds to a representative value from global theory fits to $b\to s$ experimental data in the $\mu \mu$ channel \cite{Altmannshofer:2021qrr}.
 There are clear differences between the SM and BSM distributions of $S_5$ and $A_\text{FB}$, and these signatures are correlated.
 However, we do not find any significant effect of $\delta C_9$ on the differential distribution $\dd{\mathcal{B}(B\to K^*\ell^+\ell^-)}/\dd{q^2}$.

 The observables $S_5$ and $A_\text{FB}$ with the Wilson coefficients varied in a more wide range are shown in Fig.~\ref{fig:c7_sev}, \ref{fig:c9_sev}, and \ref{fig:c10_sev}.
-These plots suggest that BSM physics contributions to the different Wilson coefficients affect different $q^2$ regions in the observables and the correlations between them have to be selected in the proper $q^2$ regions to maximize BSM sensitivity.
+These plots suggest that BSM physics contributions to the different Wilson coefficients affect different $q^2$ regions in the observables and the correlations between them have to be selected in the proper $q^2$ regions to maximize statistical sensitivity to BSM.

-The correlations observed between $S_5$ and $A_\text{FB}$ in Figs.~\ref{fig:c7_sev}, \ref{fig:c9_sev}, and \ref{fig:c10_sev}, can be easily understood in terms of the following analytical expression relating the two observables:
+In the absence of contributions from right-handed and scalar currents, (i.e. assuming $C_{7}^{\prime}$, $C_{9}^{\prime}$, $C_{10}^{\prime}$ and $C_S$ are zero) the correlations observed in the results from the Monte Carlo generator between $S_5$ and $A_\text{FB}$ in Figs.~\ref{fig:c7_sev}, \ref{fig:c9_sev}, and \ref{fig:c10_sev}, can be understood from the following analytical expression relating the two observables:

 where $Z_1$ and $Z_2$ are purely functions of form factors and masses and are given by

 It is interesting to note that Eq.~\eqref{eq:ratio} is independent of $\text{Im}(C_7)$, $\text{Im}(C_9)$ and $C_{10}$.
 Eq.~\eqref{eq:ratio} implies that the sensitivity to both $\text{Re}(C_7)$, and $\text{Re}(C_9)$ should disappear at large $q^2$.
 Since all asymmetries must vanish at $q^2=0$, no sensitivity is observed in Figs.~\ref{fig:c7_sev}, \ref{fig:c9_sev}, and \ref{fig:c10_sev}, at $q^2\approx 0$.
 The region $q^2=(1-8)~\GeV^2$ is therefore highly sensitive to $C_7$ and $C_9$.
 It may be noted that only ratios of form factors contribute to $S_5/A_\text{FB}$.